unpreset/unocss-preset-scrollbar/README.md

 |track-radius|set track raidus|
 |thumb-radius|set thumb radius|

-- rounded

-`scrollbar-rounded`

-Make thumb and track have rounded corners

 **Attention,** if it ends with number, the preset will use numberToUnit to generate length with number as params, Otherwise it will use the captured length information directly

 for example: